lakejs/lake-docs/guide/getting-started.md

 editor.render();
 ```

-The `root` property can also be a DOM element.
+The `root` property can also be given a DOM element.

 ```js
 const toolbar = new Lake.Toolbar({